Urban adventures in Glasgow

 Glasgow Ski and Snowboard Centre

-The Glasgow Ski and Snowboard Centre, set within picturesque Bellahouston Park, has several dry slopes to try.
+Set within the picturesque Bellahouston Park, Glasgow Ski and Snowboard Centre has several dry slopes.
 They offer ski and snowboard lessons for the whole family, tubing and open practice times.
-Visit ski-glasgow.co.uk to find out more.
+Visit the Glasgow Ski and Snowboard Centre website to find out more.

 The Loading Bay

 The Loading Bay is Glasgow's first and only indoor skate park.
-The 30,000 sq ft space features a street plaza, a 60ft long bowl, and movable modular ramps.
-And it's not all about skateboarding, they also offer scooter, BMX, parkour and quad skating classes.
-Visit theloadingbayglasgow.com to book a session or a class.
+It has 30,000 square foot of space and features a street plaza, a 60-foot bowl and movable modular ramps.
+They also offer scooter, BMX, parkour, and quad skating classes.
+Visit The Loading Bay Glasgow's website to find out more.

 Climbing in the city